Latonis/stm32-linux-tutorial/README.md

    1. Click `Yes` to download all the needed dependencies
    2. Agree to the license terms and agreements and click `Finish`

-# Building the project in Visual Studio Code
+# Configuring the Project in Visual Studio Code
 1. Navigate to the project directory
 2. Once inside the project directory, run `code .` and VS Code will open the project folder
    ![vs code project](images/vs-proj.png)